daniamcode/javascript/README.md

 # javascript
-A place to test all kind of javascript features
+A place to test all kind of vanilla javascript features

 To check the code, just:
 1.Install Live Server extension in VS Code